roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-03 ****** byTheTalkMan© Jackie's breasts were just barely restrained.
+Jackie's breasts were just barely restrained.
 With Heather, the dress covered the full expanse of her breasts.
 With Jackie, the dress struggled to cover her breasts above the nipples.
 If they jiggled in just the right way, her rack would explode from underneath, destroying the purity of the dress.
 The dress was so tight, and her tits were so, so big, that it was unavoidable that the dress would create a mile of cavernous cleavage.
 Just a fucking canyon between her fantastic jugs.
 Her breasts were bulging over the top, her hard nipples pressing into the dress that were probably the only thing preventing the top of her dress from sliding down the smooth, mountainous flesh and exposing the delights underneath.

  The rest of the silky flesh of her chest was bare.
 Her thin, glittering necklace the only thing interrupting the purity of the tit flesh.
 The skin of her chest led his eyes to the smooth flesh of Jackie's arms.
 Smooth, lightly muscled, faultless.
 He looked past the graceful curves of her elbows to her smooth hands, her nails glossy and well cared for.
 Her fingers were planted on her prominent hips.